About This Site

 Credits

-Since 1996, Deepika Bahri has created and maintained content for Postcolonial Studies @ Emory with her students.
+In 1996, Deepika Bahri launched the Postcolonial Studies @ Emory with her students.
 In 2011, she won a Mellon grant from Emory’s Digital Scholarship Commons (DiSC) to redesign the site in collaboration with the DiSC staff.
-Postcolonial Studies graduate students involved in the update of this site include Alyssa Stalsberg Canelli, Asha French, Joseph Fritsch, Michael Lehman, Roopika Risam, Caroline Schwenz, and Molly Slavin.
+Postcolonial Studies graduate students involved in the last update of this site include Alyssa Stalsberg Canelli, Asha French, Joseph Fritsch, Michael Lehman, Roopika Risam, Caroline Schwenz, and Molly Slavin.